8ta4/quest/DONTREADME.md

 - question: |
     Will a startup that starts with good people, makes something customers actually want, and spends as little money as possible probably succeed?
   answer: |
+    to start with good people, to make something customers actually want, and to spend as little money as possible.
+Most startups that fail do it because they fail at one of these.
 A startup that does all three will probably succeed.
 - question: |
     Is getting rich doable?
   answer: |